DylanMeeus/springboot_jwt_blog/_posts/2013-03-17-Authenticate-Azure-Mobile-Services-apps-with-Everything-using-Auth0.markdown

 {% excerpt %}

+**UPDATE: This article is a bit old at this point.
+Please refer to this tutorial to get an idea of how to integrate with Windows Azure Mobile Services. <https://docs.auth0.com/wams>**

 [Windows Azure Mobile Services](http://www.windowsazure.com/en-us/develop/mobile/) (WAMS) is a really neat technology by Microsoft to get you started very quickly with simple mobile apps.
 It's a _"Mobile Backend as a Service"_.
 It also provides a nice extensibility model for more advanced scenarios with server-side JavaScript.

 WAMS already ships with support for single-sign-on with social identity providers (e.g Facebook, LiveID), but no support for enterprise providers: Google Apps, Office 365 and Active Directory; or even custom SQL user databases.
 Even for social providers, it currently doesn't allow finer grain control on what information the user has to consent to disclose.